Theory and Hazard Perception Test

 Independent Driving Explained

-Your practical driving test now includes a 10 minute section of independent driving.
+Your practical driving test now includes a 20 minute section of independent driving following directions from a sat nav.